Bianca-Pasat/MOI/docs/source/proteins.rst

    params{
-       dgergroupingfactor_proteins        =  "condition" # column name where your treatments are located edgerformulamodelmatrix_proteins   =  "~0 + condition" # design matrix, values have to be column names in deseq2 samplesheet_proteins.csv
+       dgergroupingfactor_proteins        =  "condition" # column name where your treatments are located edgerformulamodelmatrix_proteins   =  "~0 + condition" # design matrix, values have to be column names in the samplesheet_proteins.csv
        edgercontrasts_proteins            = "TNBC-non_TNBC"  # contrasts of interest.
 Values have to be present in the samplesheet_proteins.csv
    }